devops-ukr/help.md/docker.md

-`--cache-from strings`          | Images to consider as cache sources `--cgroup-parent string`        | Optional parent cgroup for the container `--compress`                    | Compress the build context using gzip `--cpu-period int`              | Limit the CPU CFS (Completely FairScheduler) period `--cpu-quota int`               | Limit the CPU CFS (Completely FairScheduler) quota `-c, --cpu-shares int`          | CPU shares (relative weight) `--cpuset-cpus string`          | CPUs in which to allow execution (0-3, 0,1) `--cpuset-mems string`          | MEMs in which to allow execution (0-3, 0,1) `--disable-content-trust`       | Skip image verification (default true) `-f, --file string`             | Name of the Dockerfile (Default is'PATH/Dockerfile') `--force-rm`                    | Always remove intermediate containers `--iidfile string`              | Write the image ID to the file `--isolation string`            | Container isolation technology `--label list`                  | Set metadata for an image `-m, --memory bytes`            | Memory limit `--memory-swap bytes`           | Swap limit equal to memory plus swap:'-1' to enable unlimited swap `--network string`              | Set the networking mode for the RUNinstructions during build (default "default") `--no-cache`                    | Do not use cache when building the image `--platform string`             | Set platform if server is multi-platformcapable `--pull`                        | Always attempt to pull a newer version ofthe image `-q, --quiet`                   | Suppress the build output and print imageID on success `--rm`                          | Remove intermediate containers after asuccessful build (default true) `--security-opt strings`        | Security options `--shm-size bytes`              | Size of /dev/shm `--squash`                      | Squash newly built layers into a singlenew layer `--stream`                      | Stream attaches to server to negotiatebuild context `-t, --tag list`                | Name and optionally a tag in the'name:tag' format `--target string`               | Set the target build stage to build.
+`--cache-from strings`          | Images to consider as cache sources `--cgroup-parent string`        | Optional parent cgroup for the container `--compress`                    | Compress the build context using gzip `--cpu-period int`              | Limit the CPU CFS (Completely Fair Scheduler) period `--cpu-quota int`               | Limit the CPU CFS (Completely Fair Scheduler) quota `-c, --cpu-shares int`          | CPU shares (relative weight) `--cpuset-cpus string`          | CPUs in which to allow execution (0-3, 0,1) `--cpuset-mems string`          | MEMs in which to allow execution (0-3, 0,1) `--disable-content-trust`       | Skip image verification (default true) `-f, --file string`             | Name of the Dockerfile (Default is 'PATH/Dockerfile') `--force-rm`                    | Always remove intermediate containers `--iidfile string`              | Write the image ID to the file `--isolation string`            | Container isolation technology `--label list`                  | Set metadata for an image `-m, --memory bytes`            | Memory limit `--memory-swap bytes`           | Swap limit equal to memory plus swap: '-1' to enable unlimited swap `--network string`              | Set the networking mode for the RUN instructions during build (default "default") `--no-cache`                    | Do not use cache when building the image `--platform string`             | Set platform if server is multi-platform capable `--pull`                        | Always attempt to pull a newer version of the image `-q, --quiet`                   | Suppress the build output and print image ID on success `--rm`                          | Remove intermediate containers after a successful build (default true) `--security-opt strings`        | Security options `--shm-size bytes`              | Size of /dev/shm `--squash`                      | Squash newly built layers into a single new layer `--stream`                      | Stream attaches to server to negotiate build context `-t, --tag list`                | Name and optionally a tag in the 'name:tag' format `--target string`               | Set the target build stage to build.
 `--ulimit ulimit`               | Ulimit options (default [])